buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcSurfaceFeature.md

 # IfcSurfaceFeature

 A surface feature is a modification at (onto, or into) of the surface of an element.
 Parts of the surface of the entire surface may be affected.
 The volume and mass of the element may be increased, remain unchanged, or be decreased by the surface feature, depending on manufacturing technology.
-However, any increase or decrease of volume is small compared to the total volume of the element.
+However, any increase or decrease of volume is small compared to the total volume of the element.<!-- end of definition -->

-The part&ndash;whole relationship is established by an aggregation relationship object, expressing the decomposition of an element type into one or more additive elements (element parts) and zero or more feature elements.
+The part–whole relationship is established by an aggregation relationship object, expressing the decomposition of an element type into one or more additive elements (element parts) and zero or more feature elements.

 > HISTORY New entity in IFC4.

 ****Containment Use Definition****: